vivekrnv/SONiC/doc/pfc_watchdog/Pfc_Storm_with_Shared_Headroom_test_plan.md

 + PFC Watchdog is triggered
 + After PFC WD is restored, drain the Ingress buffers to drop the occupancy under Xon
   - Achieve this by re-opening dut tx port using `sai_thrift_port_tx_enable` API.
-  - This'll drain the dut rx buffers and the occupancy falls below Xon.
+  - This'll drain the  buffers and the occupancy falls below Xon.
-+ Check the Rx PFC Counters on the DUT after the packets are drained.
++ Check the Tx PFC Counters on the DUT source port which was stormed after the packets are drained.
 They shouldn't be incremented as the occupancy has fallen below Xon